Review of the HSBC Cash Rewards Mastercard® Credit Card

 - Keep tabs on one of your FICO 8 Credit Scores by checking it on your monthly statement.
 It’s based on your Experian credit report.

-You can earn the equivalent of 1.65% cash back with this card, after the anniversary bonus is applied.
+In the first year, while you earn 3% cash back, you’ll get an equivalent of 3.3% cash back after the anniversary bonus.
+You can earn the equivalent of 1.65% cash back with this card after the first 12 months, after the anniversary bonus is applied.

 So you’ll get a slight boost to your points every year.
 When you add that to the rewards you earn, it means you’ll effectively be getting 1.65% cash back on your purchases.
-You’ll receive that 10% bonus within seven days after your account anniversary.
+You’ll also receive a 10% bonus on all the cash back you earn each year, within seven days after your account anniversary.

 That anniversary bonus is available as long as your account is active and in good standing.
 Being active here refers to having at least one transaction in the year that qualified for cash back rewards.
 And being in good standing refers to not being over the credit limit or delinquent on payments.